 First time applicants to this program are strongly encouraged to call the program officer prior to beginning an application, after first reviewing the Program Overview and Application Instructions.

-FY 2018 applications must be submitted and accepted before 4:30 p.m. on Friday, September 8, 2017.
-For more information about the timeline, see the calendar page.
+FY 2019 applications must be submitted and accepted before 4:30 p.m. on Friday, September 21, 2018.
+For more information about the application timeline and the project period, see the calendar page.